drunksonly/announcements/README.md

 ## Don't Drink !!!

-You do not have to drink - call someone first!
+No matter what, you do __not__ have to drink - call someone first!
+- San Diego AA Central Office - 619-265-8762
+- National Suicide Prevention Hotline - 800-273-8255